NIH Data Management and Sharing Plans

 How to submit:

-- NIH will no longer require the use of the single DMS cost line item.
-DMS costs must be requested in the appropriate cost category, e.g., personnel, equipment, supplies, and other expenses, following the instructions for the R&R Budget Form or PHS 398 Modular Budget Form, as applicable.
+- DMS costs must be requested in the appropriate cost category, e.g., personnel, equipment, supplies, and other expenses, following the instructions for the R&R Budget Form or PHS 398 Modular Budget Form, as applicable.

 - In the R&R budget form, estimated costs must be outlined in the budget justification attachment in a section clearly labeled "Data Management and Sharing Justification".
 Provide a summary of the type and amount of scientific data to be preserved and shared and the name of the established repository(ies) where they will be preserved and shared.
 Indicate general cost categories such as curating data and developing supporting documentation, local data management considerations, preserving and sharing data through established repositories, etc., including an amount for each category and a brief explanation.
 The recommended length of the justification should be no more than half a page.

 - In the modular budget form, use the Additional Narrative Justification attachment and include a section clearly labeled "Data Management and Sharing Justification" followed by the requested dollar amount.

 Yes, some data that will be managed, does not need to be shared:

 Data for which there are justifiable ethical, legal, and technical reasons for limiting and/or delaying sharing.
 This includes but not limited to: